 Is this the start of a greater involvement in racing again?

-At this year's Horse & Hound Awards ceremony held at Ascot racecourse, six-time Olympian Sir Mark Todd took to the
+At the 2017 Horse & Hound Awards ceremony held at Ascot racecourse, six-time Olympian Sir Mark Todd took to the

 A new range of diamante belts have been launched by Mark Todd.